In 2016/17 the Property Transfer Tax (PTT) brought in $2.026 billion in revenue. In 2017/18 it is forecast to bring in $1.875 billion.

-In 2016, 39,943 homes changed ownership in the Real Estate Board of Greater Vancouver’s area, generating $2.5 billion in economic spin-off activity and an estimated 17,600 jobs in a range of fields.
+In Greater Vancouver in 2016, 39,943 homes changed ownership in REBGV’s area, generating $2.5 billion in economic spin-off activity and an estimated 17,600 jobs in a range of fields.

 The value of residential sales transacted through the MLS® system in Greater Vancouver totalled $41 billion in 2016.